Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-5/README.md

 ### My Submission

-Answer-First Analytics (DBEM) as an Ethical Failure in Software Engineering and AI
+Data Governance in Software Engineering and AI

-This paper argues that Decision-Based Evidence Making (DBEM) becomes an ethical failure in software engineering and AI when organizations start with a desired conclusion and then shape analytics to justify it, rather than using evidence to discover truth, risks, and tradeoffs.
-The author explains that this answer-first approach undermines honesty, transparency, accountability, fairness, and privacy, and can lead to harmful outcomes disguised as “objective” analysis, including what the paper calls governance theater.
-The Volkswagen emissions scandal is used as a concrete example of DBEM in practice, showing how software was designed to simulate compliance instead of achieving real compliance, resulting in public harm and major financial and reputational consequences.
+This paper argues that data governance is essential in software engineering and AI because technical controls alone (like pipelines, validation checks, and access controls) do not define decision rights, accountability, or organizational rules for how data should be used.
+It explains that strong data governance improves data quality, usability, stewardship, and reusability while reducing operational complexity and helping teams manage privacy, security, and compliance risks.
+The paper concludes that data governance is the bridge between technical controls and organizational decision-making, making AI and software systems more trustworthy, auditable, and responsible across their full life cycles.

 ---

 ### Project Map:

-- CSC502_Module4_Ricciardi_Alexander.pdf - Contains the "Answer-First Analytics (DBEM) as an Ethical Failure in Software Engineering and AI" essay.
+- CSC502_Module5_Ricciardi_Alexander.pdf - Contains the "Data Governance in Software Engineering and AI" essay.

 ---